Rajat-Roy/CarND-Advanced-Lane-Lines/README.md

 I used a combination of color and gradient thresholds to generate a binary image.
 Thresholding methods are defined in the Filter class of the [./threshold.py](https://github.com/Rajat-Roy/CarND-Advanced-Lane-Lines/edit/master/threshold.py) file.
-It is applied in the cell 4 of the ipynb notebook.
+It is applied in the code cell 4 of the ipynb notebook.

 ```python
 import threshold